Date of Degree

 My close analysis of Kaus's autobiography, which was published in 1979 and targeted at a German-speaking readership, uncovers the ways in which exile is reflected in the practice of autobiographical writing.
 The dissertation focuses foremost on the narrative strategies as well as omissions in Kaus's attempt to re-inscribe herself into the literary and artistic scene of Vienna and Berlin; and her effort to position herself among the prominent and predominantly male German-Jewish diaspora in Hollywood.
 I also shed light on her ability to adapt to the United States and her decision to remain and become a citizen.
 Her perception of exile as an opportunity, rather than as a limitation is an important new aspect in the existing exile research.
 Among the Jewish-German exile community in Hollywood, Gina Kaus had a truly transnational career and deserves more credit for her filmic works.

 Female autobiography, Female exiles, Gender roles in Hollywood movies, Screenwriting and film scripts, Theater of the Weimar Republic, Weimar Republic

 Copyright 2012 Regina C. Range

 Range, Regina Christiane.
-"Positioning Gina Kaus: a transnational career from Vienna novelist and playwright to Hollywood scriptwriter." dissertation, University of Iowa, 2012.
+"Positioning Gina Kaus: a transnational career from Vienna novelist and playwright to Hollywood scriptwriter."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.